imuqeetchaudhary/multivendor-ecommerce-backend/README.md

 - product/:id: :delete :protected (where id === productId)

+### to get products selling graph for a specific seller

+- product/seller/:sellerId :get :protected

 ## Routes for Adding Products to Cart

 ### to add a new product to cart